 This is a giant test to see if your dog or cat is allergic to part of their existing diet.
 Therefore, if we design a diet with NO previously used ingredients there should be no reaction.
 You can’t be allergic to something your body has never encountered.

 You have to make a simple diet entirely out of ingredients your dog or cat has never eaten.
-Your diet won’t be balanced but if your pet is adult, in good health and not pregnant, no harm should occur.
+Your diet won’t be balanced but if your pet is adult, in good health and not pregnant, no harm should occur over the trial period.

 Step 2: Make the diet